 The National Oceanic and Atmospheric Administration (NOAA) originally brought the ALOS-1 data to the U.S. as part of a partnership with JAXA to serve as their U.S. government partner, and ASF became an agent of NOAA for managing ALOS-1 data.
 NASA joined this team by providing Japan access to orbiting satellites to relay data from the ALOS-1 satellite to ground stations in the Western Hemisphere and then to the ASF for processing.
 The agreement between NASA, NOAA, and JAXA to use the NASA relay satellites in the ALOS-1 mission greatly increased the coverage and the amount of ALOS-1 data.
-“The use of the [NASA] relay satellites was a huge asset NASA brought to the table, and this was an important international achievement,” says La Belle-Hamer.The mission of the ASF is to make remote sensing data accessible, and it has three major components: a satellite tracking ground station, which is part of NASA’s worldwide Near Earth Network system of ground stations; the ASF Enterprise, which focuses on applications of remote-sensing data; and NASA’s ASF DAAC, which is the NASA home of SAR data.
-The ASF DAAC specializes in collecting, processing, archiving, and distributing SAR data from a variety of satellite and airborne missions, and is one of 12 NASA EOSDIS DAACs that process, archive, and distribute discipline-specific data as part of NASA’s Earth Science Data Systems Program.
+“The use of the [NASA] relay satellites was a huge asset NASA brought to the table, and this was an important international achievement,” says La Belle-Hamer.The mission of ASF is to make remote sensing data accessible, and it has three major components: a satellite tracking ground station, which is part of NASA’s worldwide Near Earth Network system of ground stations; the ASF Enterprise, which focuses on applications of remote-sensing data; and NASA’s ASF DAAC, which is the NASA home of SAR data.
+The ASF DAAC specializes in collecting, processing, archiving, and distributing SAR data from a variety of satellite and airborne missions, and is one of one of NASA's EOSDIS DAACs that process, archive, and distribute discipline-specific data as part of NASA’s Earth Science Data Systems (ESDS) Program.

 High-level discussions to remove the restrictions to using ALOS-1 data have been conducted since the launch of the mission in 2006, and it was Japan’s decision to make PALSAR data (along with ALOS-1 data from the Advanced Visible and Near Infrared Radiometer type 2, or AVNIR-2, instrument) unrestricted.

-La Belle-Hamer observes that the ASF DAAC already has seen a noticeable increase in the volume of PALSAR data they are distributing, especially requests from foreign countries, and points out that this change gives the entire scientific community access to a huge amount of data they previously could not access.
+La Belle-Hamer observes that ASF DAAC already has seen a noticeable increase in the volume of PALSAR data they are distributing, especially requests from foreign countries, and points out that this change gives the entire scientific community access to a huge amount of data they previously could not access.
 She also stresses that, in the big picture, having these data unrestricted fulfills higher values as well.
 “This is about research.
 This is about basic science,” she says.
 “This is what NASA does, and this is why we do what we do.”